-As part of the due diligence process, when making investment decisions, fund management takes into consideration any relevant financial risks, including all relevant sustainability risks that could have a significantly negative impact on the return on investment, and evaluates them on an ongoing basis.
+The Fund Management considers as part of the due diligence process all relevant financial risks, including all relevant sustainability risks that could have a significant negative impact on the return on an investment, in the investment decision and evaluates them on an ongoing basis.
 The sustainability risk assessment does not cover cash and deposits, derivatives and non-rated investments.
 Sustainability risks are summarised as follows: